The End of Basic Authentication

 How did authentication with Microsoft 365 and Google Workspace work in the past?
 Originally, a user would open the client application (which is the MailStore Client, MailStore Outlook Add-in or MailStore Web Access), enter his credentials, and send them to MailStore Server.
 Then, MailStore Server would notice that this particular user was synchronized from a remote directory service.
 In this case, MailStore Server would connect either to the directory service itself (if that service provided an authentication interface) or, in the case of Microsoft 365, try to log in to the Exchange Online mailbox of the user with the given credentials.
 If the login to the mailbox was successful, this was communicated to MailStore Server.
 Then, MailStore Server would tell the client application that the credentials were correct and the user is logged in and can search the archive.

-This is how the Microsoft 365 profile worked with Basic Authentication (and still does because the option is still available).
+This is how the Microsoft 365 profile worked with Basic Authentication.

 MailStore Server & Modern Authentication